 Rolex aficionados know that while the Submariner hasn’t changed drastically over the years, it’s the minutiae and quirks of various references that set the old and the new apart.
 By the time the reference 5513 (pictured) was launched in 1966, the Submariner had begun to take the basic shape of the version you can buy today — crown protectors were added, and the case size was bumped up from 37mm to 40mm.
 The 5513 also has a more minimal dial, with markers that are printed rather than applied.
 Yet while the basic shape and size are the same as today’s Submariner, the case is overall more lithe and shapely with rounded chamfered edges, while the crystal forms more of a dome than the modern watch.

-Earlier this year Jeremy Davis, the founder of Tempus Machina — a boutique watch brand that custom shapes modern Rolexes to look like vintage pieces — told me in an interview that Rolexes today don’t have the same shape and feel as vintage pieces because the process to make them has been optimized for both durability and efficiency.
+Last year Jeremy Davis, the founder of Tempus Machina — a boutique watch brand that custom shapes modern Rolexes to look like vintage pieces — told me in an interview that Rolexes today don’t have the same shape and feel as vintage pieces because the process to make them has been optimized for both durability and efficiency.
 “Rolex as a brand had to move away from those things to mass produce watches that could stand up to the test of time and be accurate,” he said.
 “Rolex is about evolution.”

 Modern: 2005 Rolex Submariner 16610 $6,630